Zenlytic/metrics_layer/docs/docs/4_querying/1_data_model.md

 # Exploring the Data model

-There are several options in Granite for exploring a data model.
+There are several options in Metrics Layer for exploring a data model.
 Here are some examples of their usage:

 ### Explores